EmilisSm/getir-assignment/README.md

 Work in progress...

-### Encountered issues

-- I was provided first with wrong design file which had everything exported as one vector.
-Which led me to use some of MUI components for the project at first.
-- resizing card when there is less products than 16.

 ### TBD

 - add total shopping cart amount to redux state and display it in header.
 - add webpack alias to clean up imports.
 - add tests.
-- refactor to use ReduxSaga instead of redux thunk.
 - refactor MUI components to custom ones to get rid of MUI dependency and reduce bundle size.

 ## Installation